 This unique program, a collaboration between Yale and University College London (UCL) Heart Hospital faculty, provides Yale patients access to the highest levels of international expertise.
 Directed by William McKenna , MD, Professor of Medicine at UCL and Adjunct Professor at Yale, and co-directed by Dr. Dan Jacoby, Assistant Professor of Medicine, the Program offers provides comprehensive evaluation of patients and families with inherited cardiomyopathies including dilated and hypertrophic, and arrhythmogenic.
-Program services include state of the art imaging and genetic testing, including exome sequencing, a full spectrum of treatment options as well as genetic counseling.

 The Yale Echo Laboratory is comprised of 9 board-certified cardiologists and over 17 registered cardiac sonographers performing transthoracic, stress, and transesophageal echocardiography using state-of-the-art equipment capable of 2D and 3D imaging, intracavitary contrast, and strain imaging.
-The lab actively supports rapidly growing programs within the section, including percutaneous aortic valve insertions, atrial fibrillation ablation, and left ventricular assist devices.
-The lab has been digital for over a decade and has image management software that enables database search and off-line processing of 3D and strain images.

 Under the leadership of Academic Director Dr. Joseph Akar, Associate Professor of Medicine and Clinical Director, Dr. Mark Marieb, Associate Professor of Medicine, the electrophysiology program provides a full spectrum of rhythm management services.
 These include a Complex Ablation Program (Dr. Akar, Director) focused on atrial fibrillation and ventricular tachycardia that offers epicardial ablation approaches, and a high volume Lead Management Program (Dr. Jude Clancy, Director) that provides laser-based device lead extraction, as well as a comprehensive menu of other EP services.
-The EP lab also provides national physician education courses on the use of intracardiac echocardiography (ICE).
-Current clinical trials in the EP laboratories include first-in-man clinical evaluation of 3D ICE, a registry for MRI safety with ICD patients, an NIH-sponsored study examining the effects of mental stress on arrhythmogenesis, the MADIT-CRT post-approval study, and studies examining the use of remote monitoring of ICD's, among others.

-The CV imaging program is directed by Dr. A Sinusas, Professor of Medicine and Radiology and includes nuclear cardiology, echocardiography and cardiac CT imaging.
+The CV imaging program is directed by Dr. Albert Sinusas, Professor of Medicine and Radiology, and includes nuclear cardiology, echocardiography and cardiac CT imaging.
 Yale nuclear cardiology laboratories offer state of the art SPECT, PET and SPECT-CT facilities and a faculty with a long history of ground breaking research in CV nuclear imaging.
 Echocardiography laboratories provide a comprehensive array of 2-D and 3-D transthoracic and transesophageal imaging options as well as intracardiac echo imaging (ICE), in collaboration with the EP faculty.